mikezuniga/HybridCloud-Security-Adapters/README.md

 # HybridCloud-Security-Tools
-This repo is going to provide interfaces that adapt certain high-profile open source security tools on private or public cloud into a hybrid cloud environment.
+This repo is going to provide interfaces that adapting certain high-profile open source security tools on private or public cloud into a hybrid cloud environment.

 Things on the roadmap:
 1. Container Image Scanning